Rob and Bob – TACT Foster Carers since 2014

 The first few weeks were hectic.
 We met with their school, social workers, opticians, GPs and the dentist.
 But we’d been fortunate to have our families help us immensely.
 We also had a superb team at our fostering agency TACT, and local authority social services.

-It has now been two years since the children came into our lives and we still love fostering as much we did on day one.
-About a year ago the children were placed with us permanently, which has enabled us to plan for our futures and think about what steps to take next.
+It has now been six years since the children came into our lives and we still love fostering as much we did on day one.
+A year into fostering them, the children were placed with us permanently, which enabled us to plan for our futures and think about what steps to take next.

 As a family we have developed and learned so much about each other and ourselves.
 We have discovered that children don’t really want materialistic things in life, they would much prefer having time spent with them.
 We found that education isn’t just gained in school, holidays, meals in restaurants, trips to the park or even just visiting friends and family all enabled the children to learn new things.
 By offering our time and attention, they’ve been able to blossom and find their own personalities.